 The deadline for thesis submission this academic year is 4 pm on Friday, 15th August 2025.
-A signed "Declaration of Authorship" (see Appendix here) should accompany this.
-The Declaration of Authorship cover sheet can be found here.
-All theses should be submitted on Brightspace, with a copy also emailed to your Primary Supervisor.
+A signed "Declaration of Authorship" (see Appendix) should accompany this.
+All theses should be submitted on Brightspace, with a copy also emailed to your supervisor.

-Failure to submit by this deadline may result in the automatic exclusion of the thesis from the examining process.
-Extensions may only be granted by the Graduate Studies Director, based on a written request from the supervisor.
-Late submissions will be subject to a grade penalty.
-For further details on the UCD Policy, see:
+Failure to submit by this deadline will result in a late submission penalty and the automatic exclusion of the thesis from the grading process.
+Extensions may only be granted by your supervisor and the Thesis Module Coordinator.
+For further details, please refer to the UCD Late Submission of Coursework Policy.